hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 Principal Component Analysis (PCA) is a dimensionality reduction technique used to emphasize variation and bring out strong patterns in a dataset.
 Details regarding PCA are given in our [additional materials](https://hbctraining.github.io/DGE_workshop_salmon_online/lessons/03_DGE_QC_analysis.html).

 We can run the `rlog()` function from DESeq2 to normalize and rlog transform the raw counts.
 Then, we can use the `plotPCA()` function to plot the first two principal components.
-By default, the `plotPCA()` function uses the top 500 most variable genes to compute principal components.
+By default, the `plotPCA()` function uses the top 500 most variable genes to compute principal components, but this parameter can be adjusted.

 ```r
 # Transform counts for data visualization